rShetty/awesome-podcasts/README.md

   * **Runtime**: 45 - 80 mins, regularly ~65 mins

 * [FreeCode Camp](http://freecodecamp.libsyn.com/) ([iTunes](https://itunes.apple.com/us/podcast/the-freecodecamp-podcast/id1313660749#))
-  * **Description**:  A weekly talk that gives insights, people who started to code from non-technical background and successfully kickstarted thier carrers, as well as interviews with experts on how to get started in new hot topics in tech
+  * **Description**:  A weekly talk that gives insights, people who started to code from non-technical background and successfully kickstarted their careers, as well as interviews with experts on how to get started in new hot topics in tech
   * **Frequency** : Weekly Once
   * **Runtime**: 10 - 30 mins, regularly ~15 mins